House ad for Dark Mansion of Forbidden Love #1 (September-October 1971); printed in Detective Comics #413 (July 1971)

 Ad designed and lettered by Gaspar Saladino

-This rather unique series had changed its title by the time it debuted came out, from The House of Forbidden Love to The Dark Mansion of Forbidden Love.
+This rather unique series had changed its title by the time its debut came out, from The House of Forbidden Love to The Dark Mansion of Forbidden Love.
 Not to be confused with The Sinister House of Secret Love, Spooky's Haunted House or Archie's Madhouse.
 But you know it's gotta be good when there's two adjectives in the title!
 Here's the very goth, visually-arresting painted cover, which resembles a gothic romance paperback more than a comic book:

 Cover of Dark Mansion of Forbidden Love #1 (September-October 1971); painted by George Ziel